 Market and interest rate risk.
 The market prices of securities held by the fund may go up or down, sometimes rapidly or unpredictably.
-While the fund seeks to maintain a \$1.00 share price, if the market prices of the fund's securities fall, the value of your investment in the fund could decline.
+While the fund seeks to maintain a \$1.00 share price, if the market prices of the fund's securities fall, the value of your investment in the fund will decline.
 The market price of a security may fall due to general market conditions, such as real or perceived adverse economic or political conditions or trends, tariffs and trade disruptions, inflation, substantial economic downturn or recession, changes in interest rates, lack of liquidity in the bond markets or adverse investor sentiment.
+Changes in market conditions will not typically have the same impact on all types of securities.

 Market prices will generally go down when interest rates rise.
 A rise in rates tends to have a greater impact on the prices of longer term securities.
 A general rise in interest rates may cause investors to move out of fixed income securities on a large scale, which could adversely affect the price and liquidity of fixed income securities and could also result in increased redemptions from the fund.
 The fund may face a heightened level of interest rate risk due to changes in monetary policy.
 When interest rates go down, the fund's yield will decline.
 Also, when interest rates decline, investments made by the fund may pay a lower interest rate, which would reduce the income received by the fund.
 Recently, there have been inflationary price movements, which have caused the fixed income securities markets to experience heightened levels of interest rate volatility and liquidity risk.
-The U.S. Federal Reserve has been raising interest rates from historically low levels.
-It may continue to raise interest rates.
-In addition, changes in monetary policy may exacerbate the risks associated with changing interest rates.
-Any additional interest rate increases in the future could cause the value of the fund's holdings to decrease.
-It cannot be predicted when inflation will return to more normalized levels or how long financial authorities will counter inflationary pressures with monetary tightening.
+The U.S. government and the U.S. Federal Reserve, as well as certain foreign governments and central banks, have from time to time taken steps to support financial markets.
+The U.S. government and the U.S. Federal Reserve may, conversely, reduce market support activities.
+This and other government intervention may not work as intended, particularly if the efforts are perceived by investors as being unlikely to achieve the desired results.
+Changes in government activities in this regard, such as changes in interest rate policy, can negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of securities in which the fund invests.